ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on viral patterns of emotional content.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the irony of peaceful conversations disappearing.

 ---